ming2k/flux/docs/how-to/link-flux.md

-# Linking
+# How to Link flux

+This guide assumes you have already built flux once.
+See [Getting Started](../tutorials/01-getting-started.md) if you need a first local build.

+## When to use this

-flux can be consumed as a shared library, a static library, or a Meson subproject.
-The public C headers are installed under `include/flux/`.
+Use this page when an application needs to consume flux as a shared library, static library, or Meson subproject.

 ## Dynamic Link